turrisjs/generator-turris/README.md

 `$ yo turris`
 Creates a new turris.js application.

+`$ yo turris:page myName`
+Generates a new page named *myName* and injects it into main app.

 ## Learning Your Way Around

 Once installed, you can create a basic application by following the prompts.